Skatox/jquery-archive-list/readme.txt

 = Can I show this list inside posts? =

-Yes, only write *[JSArchiveList]* anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
+Yes, only write *[JsArchiveList]* anywhere inside a post or page's contest and it will be replaced for the archive list when rendering the content.
 You can add the following parameters to change its behavior:

 1. **showcount** ( boolean ): select if you want to show the count post inside that month/year.